 Stand Restaurant is the fine dining project of local celebrity chef-duo, Szabina Szulló and Tamás Széll, and follows the success of Stand25, their highly acclaimed casual restaurant on the Buda side of the city.
 Here too, their success was almost immediate: accolades quickly poured in, and the restaurant won a Michelin star in 2019, less than a year after opening.

 The eight-course dinner tasting menu runs €110 per person (€170 with wine pairing), similar to comparable fine dining restaruants in Budapest.
 For lunch, three and four-course options are available (€40 / €55).
-The wine program, overseen by head-sommelier János Gervai who is a winegrower himself, features bottles from all the major Hungarian wine regions, and more.
+The wine program, overseen by head-sommelier János Gervai who is a winemaker himself, features bottles from the major Hungarian wine regions.